 statement import.
 I initially tested the module "as-was", and found that it worked well.
 Using the module required you to configure a special account in

 Money to receive the updates, but it was easy to do.
-I modified it to work with the overall structure and logic I adopted for the scripts, and have since incorporated many updates/changes for improved operation.
+I modified it to work with the overall structure and logic I adopted for the scripts, and have since incorporated many updates/changes for improved operation, including much more robust condition handling, and support for both Yahoo and Google Finance.

 The following functionality was implemented: